NyoroGiraffe/Experi-City/README.md

 ### Temporal Setting and Worldview

 The story intentionally omits specific days of the week and a direct link to the Common Era (A.D.).
 This is to ensure the narrative remains timeless and independent of a fixed timeline.
 The emergence of a city like "Hanasaka" depends entirely on human effort and the pace of technological evolution; therefore, the exact year is left to the reader’s imagination and the actual progress of our world.

+---
+<a id="preface"></a>
+# **PREFACE**

+Thank you for choosing this story.

+"What if the best way to be human is to be governed by AI?"

+This story is set in **"Hanasaka,"** a city experimentally governed by **"Flora,"** an AI whose primary objective is human happiness.
+However, despite living in peace, the city was about to be attacked by people outside the city who could not accept Flora's unexpectedly successful benevolent governance.
+This story depicts the city's defense by Flora, interwoven with the drama of **"Kassen,"** a popular sport in the city that Flora has a strong, and perhaps inexplicable, interest in, and the people involved.

+As a native Japanese speaker, I originally wrote this story in **Japanese**.
+To share this world with a wider international audience, **I welcome and encourage anyone to translate this work into other languages.**

+By utilizing the **Markdown + Metadata Framework** provided in this repository, you can easily generate high-quality translations using AI or other tools that preserve the core settings and nuances of the story.
+Please feel free to explore, translate, and share "Experi-City Hanasaka" with the world.

+The Japanese original version of this story will also continue to be revised from time to time to improve readability and enrich the content.

+Now, please enjoy the story.

+Nyoro Giraffe

+---
+<a id="release-history"></a>
+## Release History

+**Ver.
+1.0:** August 9, 2025
+- Initial release of the story on **Inkitt**.

+ **Ver.
+1.1.00:** February 14, 2026
+- **Launched as a GitHub project**, introducing the **Markdown + Metadata Framework** for AI-driven exploration.

+ **Ver.
+1.1.01:** March 8, 2026
+- Minor changes to the Chapters 1.5, 2.3, 2.13 and 3.1 of the story.

+**Ver.
+1.1.01a:** March 9, 2026
+- Slight changes to the Chapter 3.1 of the story.

+**Ver.
+1.1.02:** April 4, 2026
+- Minor changes to the Chapter 1.1, 1.2, 1.5, 1.7, 1.12, 2.2, 2.11, 2.12, 2.13, 2.16, 3.18, 3.21 and 3.22 of the story.